 And it doesn’t really matter whether you sign up on a group course or take some one-to-one lessons.
 What matters is that you are guided through the Polish language by an experienced Polish teacher who knows how to explain all the rules.

-And undoubtedly, lessons with a teacher followed by some self-studying at home would be just a perfect combination.
+And undoubtedly, lessons with a teacher followed by some self-studying or reading books (such us Polish Easy Readers) at home would be just a perfect combination.
 After all what counts is the volume - the more you are exposed to the language, the faster your progress and the better your results.

 The reason for learning Polish are natural and simple - people make friends, fall in love, run or want to run a business in Poland or with Polish people or you simply want to go and visit the country and be able to say a little bit in Polish at least.
 And even if your Polish is limited to a simple “Dzień dobry” (good day) or “Dziękuję” (thank you) this can open Polish doors and hearts for you.
 Polish people really appreciate foreigners making an effort to speak the Polish language.
 And you don’t need to worry if your Polish isn’t perfect.
 What counts is that you’re trying!

 So, let’s not waste any more time and get started with learning Polish!